 Beware, the bridge can get extremely packed with people, all pushing to get the best view.
 There are more selfie sticks on the bridge than you’ll ever see again in one place.

-Pro Tip: Don’t bother standing at the start of the bridge.
+PRO TIP: Don’t bother standing at the start of the bridge.
 Make your way further onto the other side of the bridge and you’ll have way more space.

 After you’ve taken all the pictures you can stand, you’ll head back down to where the bus dropped off, and head down the path on the right, which takes you about 600 meters downhill to the castle itself.
 There are some great photo-taking spots along the way, so leave enough time for gawking.

 Around the other side of the castle and up the steps is where the lines form for tours.
 You’ll see an electronic board displaying the ticket group number (which you’ll find on the face of your ticket).
 When your number is displayed, you enter the line.
-The tour lasts for about 30 minutes.
+The tour lasts for about 35 minutes.

 After the tour, you can walk back down or take the return bus.
 We chose to walk down.
 You’ll pass by a large area with benches and free wi-fi, presumably so you can send all those selfies out into the world – but there is no free wi-fi anywhere else, so take advantage, if you need to.
 There are also some pretty amazing views on the walk, like this one of Hohenschwangau Castle.

 The menu is pretty much the same as the restaurants at the bottom of the hill, so if you’re hungry and can get a spot, I would recommend staying there to eat.
 Alternatives can be found in Hohenschwangau, on the same street with the ticket office.
-We passed up the restaurant on the hill, thinking it would be overpriced, but then wished we hadn’t, because the prices were the same.
+We passed up the restaurant on the hill, thinking it would be overpriced, but then wished we hadn’t, because the prices at the bottom were the same.

 After lunch, we headed off to have a look at the second castle in Hohenschwangau.

-Visiting and touring Hohenschwangau Castle
+Visiting and Touring Hohenschwangau Castle

 Hohenschwangau Castle isn’t as magnificent and storybook-looking as it’s bigger cousin, but it’s definitely worth a visit.
 The same ticket process applies to the tour of this castle.
 But the only way to get up there is by walking.

 Take careful note of which one you’re on.
 The conductor will alert you that you must transfer at a specific point.
 When you exit the train, look for the signs to Munich to make sure you’re getting on the proper train.
 If you’ve ever wanted to visit the castle, keep in mind how easy it is to go from Munich to Neuschwanstein Castle.
 It’s a great day trip, and very much worth the time.